-David J. Bianco's "Pyramid of Pain" Threat Hunting Framework

-BIANCO EXPLAINS,

-When you detect and respond at this level, you are operating directly on adversary behaviors, not against their tools ...
+David J. Bianco's "Pyramid of Pain" Threat Hunting Framework О BIANCO EXPLAINS, When you detect and respond at this level, you are operating directly on adversary behaviors, not against their tools ...
 From a pure effectiveness standpoint, this level is your ideal.
 If you are able to respond to adversary TTPs quickly enough, you force them to do the most time-consuming thing possible: learn new behaviors.
 You want to direct your cybersecurity priorities and investments to the apex of the pyramid.
 NDR tools that draw on advanced behavioral analytics can raise cyber defense to this level.
 How?
-By giving SOC analysts insight to more and earlier indicators of malicious activity, so they can detect and respond faster to these sophisticated threats.
+By giving your SOC team insight to more and earlier indicators of malicious activity, so they can detect and respond faster to these sophisticated threats.
+Use case: "Finally, greater visibility of cyber threats to the financial sector" Although this innovative, global financial firm has one of the most in-depth and capable security controls architectures in the financial services sector, it knew it had limited ability to detect and respond to behavioral-based threats, especially advanced persistent threats (APTs).
+Discover how this company improved its capabilities for detecting unknown threats.

-Use case: National Bank Holdings (NBH) draws on IronNet behavioral analytics for advanced threat detection

-Discover how NBH Bank improved its capabilities for detecting unknown threats.

-The Gartner SOC Visibility Triad

-It's important to keep in mind that a NDR solution no longer is a "nice to have" complement to a traditional cybersecurity stack; instead, it is a must-have.
+The Gartner SOC Visibility Triad It's important to keep in mind that a NDR solution no longer is a "nice to have" complement to a traditional cybersecurity stack; instead, it is a must-have.
 NDR tools, together with EDR and SIEM capabilities, are key for achieving greater visibility for a stronger cybersecurity defense.
 Armed with all three technologies working together, you gain the comprehensive visibility you need to monitor your whole enterprise and lessen cyber risk, especially as digital transformation efforts accelerate.
 EDR detects only what is on the endpoint device.
 It is a key foundational piece for visibility and detection at the endpoint, but an enterprise is made up of countless endpoints.
 While it is important to secure all of them, there are limitations to an endpoint-only approach.

 Since every company or organization operating today relies on an extended matrix of partners, third-party service suppliers, and supply chain vendors, EDR simply is not sufficient to catch all threats.
 Endpoint agents cannot be installed on everything, and EDR doesn't work for Internet of Things (IoT) and cloud capabilities.
+Not to mention the management challenges.
 Adversaries can target endpoints and readily neutralize them.

-SECTION 2: FIGHTING WHAT YOU CAN'T SEE

-This is where the NDR is so crucial.
+SECTION 2: FIGHTING WHAT YOU CAN'T SEE This is where the NDR is so crucial.
 In short, the truth is in the traffic.
 Given that the network is ubiquitous, all movement to and from an endpoint is via the network.
 What's more, the network is so vast that it is nearly impossible for an attacker to fully cover his or her tracks.

-While SIEMs have some basic analytics and play an integral role for in-house or managed SOCs as the central workflow system, this is not enough in today's world.
+While SIEMs have some basic analytics and play an integral role in the SOC as the central workflow system, this is not enough in today's world.
 SIEMs are limited by the types of logs they can collect, narrowing visibility and lacking ready-built analytics that can accelerate detection efficacy.
-It is hard for a system to be a reporting/workflow tool and a hunt/analytics engine at the same time.
+It is hard for a system to be a reporting/ workflow tool and a hunt/analytics engine at the same time.

-This is why companies and MSSPs are increasingly turning to NDRs.
-With the right artificial intelligence (Al)/machine learning (ML) algorithms in the defense portfolio, an analyst can tackle the challenge of processing voluminous amounts of network data to detect indicators of malicious behaviors.
-Armed with behavioral analytics, an NDR solution such as IronDefense completes the kind of security toolset needed for effective cyber defense including cloud security.
+This is why companies are increasingly turning to NDR.
+With the right artificial intelligence (AI)/machine learning (ML) algorithms in your defense portfolio, you can tackle the challenge of processing voluminous amounts of network data to detect indicators of malicious behaviors.
+Armed with behavioral analytics, an NDR solution such as IronDefense completes the kind of security toolset needed for effective cyber defense.

-Are your SOC analysts overloaded?
+Is your SOC team overloaded?